fehler/break/break-schedule.md

 Friday, 14 November, 2014
 -------------------------

-I imagine most people would want to head home on the Friday, but – if there were interest – I’d be happy to explore some informal Friday activities for attendees who wanted to see a little of Belfast, perhaps a visit to [Titanic Belfast](http://www.titanicbelfast.com) or simply some informal meetups.
+I imagine most people will want to head home on the Friday, but we're in the process of organising some informal meetups, including a photowalk exploring the city.
+We'll publish details as the date approaches.